-Pruyn Garden & Arboretum
+Pruyn Gardens & Arboretum

 The best time to view butterflies is on warm, sunny summer days around noon.